WinterAxis/ESV-MD-Bible/The_Bible_esv/42_Luke/Luke_4.md

 but he said to them, **"I must preach the good news of the kingdom of God to the other towns as well; for I was sent for this purpose."**

 ###### 44
-And he was preaching in the synagogues of Judea. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And he was preaching in the synagogues of Judea.

 ***